 This is how I made the most of New York City in just five days as a first time visitor and travelling solo!

 This memorial honours and remembers the nearly 3,000 people killed in the terrorist attack on September 11, 2001, as well as six people who died in the 1993 World Trade Centre bombing.
 Each day, roses are placed on the names of those who celebrate a birthday.
-While I was visiting the memorial, the 9/11 museum had just opened and although very busy, it would be worth a look as well.
+While visiting the memorial, you can also visit the 9/11 museum.
+Even though it can get very busy, it would definitely be worth a look.

 This park is worth a visit if you are walking on your way to see the Statue of Liberty and it is free!
 The picture below is of an American World War II memorial.